matsubo/eccube-docker/README.md

 ```
 $ docker pull matsubo/eccube
-$ docker run -it -p 80 matsubo/eccube
+$ docker run -P -it matsubo/eccube
 ```

-Open the docker's host OS by your web browser with port 3000.
+Open the docker's host OS by your web browser.

 Enjoy!